1757-09-07 - Combat of Moys

 At sunrise, Prince Charles set off from his camp with an escort along the right bank of the Neisse, leaving command of the main Austrian army, encamped between Tauchritz and Friedersdorf, to FM Daun.
 Meanwhile, despite the fog, Bevern, from his observation post on the Landeskrone, could have an idea of troop movements on the right bank of the Neisse as gun barrels began to glitter in the sun.
 However, he saw no activity in the main Austrian camp on the left bank of the Neisse.
 Bevern sent an adjutant to inform Winterfeldt of his observations and to instruct his own troops on the left bank of the Neisse to prepare for battle.
 Heavy baggage were sent under escort north of Görlitz.

-At daybreak, to draw the attention of the Prussians, parties of hussars and Grenzer light troops advanced on Leopoldshayn under Kálnoky, and from the south on Ober-Moys under Pálffy and Drašković.
+At daybreak, to draw the attention of the Prussians, parties of hussars and Grenzer light troops advanced on Leopoldshayn under Kálnoky, and from the south on Ober-Moys under Lieutenant-General Rudolf Count Pálffy and Major-General Drašković.

 Around the same time, Pállfy's Grenzer light troops began to skirmish against Grenadier Battalion 37/40 Manteuffel posted at Ober-Moys.
 The accompanying cannonade could be heard from the Jäckelsberg, drawing the attention of the defenders.
 The Austrian light troops stopped their advance when a few cannon shots were fired from the Jäckelsberg.